How to Enable/Disable Screenshots in Microsoft Edge

 Turn On or Off Save screenshots of site for History in Microsoft Edge via the Registry Editor

-To do that, open the Windows Registry editor, and navigate to the folder key below.
+To do this, open the Windows Registry editor and go to the folder key mentioned below.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge

-If you don’t see the Edge folder key, right-click on the Microsoft parent key, then create the subkey (Edge) folder.
+If you don’t see the Edge folder key, right-click on the Microsoft parent key and create the subkey (Edge) folder.

 Conclusion: